MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/attach-gpu-to-linux-vm.md

 ## Install the GPU and then dismount it in PowerShell

-1. Install the NVIDIA GPU(s) physically into the appropriate machine(s) following OEM instructions and BIOS recommendations.
+1. Install the NVIDIA GPUs physically into the appropriate machine following OEM instructions and BIOS recommendations.
 2. Power on each machine.
-3. Sign in using an account with administrative privileges to the machine(s) with the NVIDIA GPU installed.
+3. Sign in using an account with administrative privileges to the machine with the NVIDIA GPU installed.
 4. Open **Device Manager** and navigate to the *other devices* section.
 You should see a device listed as "3D Video Controller."
 5. Right-click on "3D Video Controller" to bring up the **Properties** page.
 Click **Details**.
 From the dropdown under **Property**, select "Location paths."
 6. Note the value with string PCIRoot as highlighted in the screen shot below.
 Right-click on **Value** and copy/save it.